Guidance

 Fees

 6.73.
 Under s.212(2)(d) of the Act, local authorities in England and Wales shall ‘aim to ensure that the income from fees… as nearly as possible equates to the costs of providing the service to which the fees relates’.
-Further information on fees setting in England, Wales and Scotland in available in Part 36.
+Further information on fees setting in England, Wales and Scotland in available in Part 36 of this guidance.

 Applications